History of Algeria: 19th century colonialism

 North African boundaries have shifted during various stages of the conquests.
-The borders of modern Algeria were expanded by the French, whose colonization began in 1830 (French invasion began on July 5).
+The borders of modern Algeria were expanded by the French, whose colonization began in 1830 (French invasion began on July 5), though it was not fully conquered and pacified until 1903.
 To benefit French colonists (many of whom were not in fact of French origin but Italian, Maltese, and Spanish) and nearly the entirety of whom lived in urban areas, northern Algeria was eventually organized into overseas departments of France, with representatives in the French National Assembly.
 France controlled the entire country, but the traditional Muslim population in the rural areas remained separated from the modern economic infrastructure of the European community.

 As a result of what the French considered an insult to the French consul in Algiers by the Day in 1827, France blockaded Algiers for three years.
 In 1830, France invaded and occupied the coastal areas of Algeria, citing a diplomatic incident as casus belli.
 Hussein Dey went into exile.
 French colonization then gradually penetrated southwards, and came to have a profound impact on the area and its populations.
 The European conquest, initially accepted in the Algiers region, was soon met by a rebellion, led by Abdel Kadir, which took roughly a decade for the French troops to put down.
 By 1848 nearly all of northern Algeria was under French control, and the new government of the French Second Republic declared the occupied lands an integral part of France.
 Three "civil territories"—Algiers, Oran, and Constantine—were organized as French départements (local administrative units) under a civilian government.
 During the "Pacification of Algeria", which lasted until 1903, the French perpetrated atrocities which included mass executions of civilians and prisoners and the use of concentration camps; many estimates indicates that the native Algerian population fell by one-third in the years between the French invasion and the end of fighting in the mid-1870s due to warfare, disease and starvation.
+Various governments and scholars consider France's actions in Algeria as constituting a genocide.